VistritPandey/VistritPandey/README.md

 ### Hi there 👋, my name is Vistrit
 #### I am a CS Major at Drexel University
-![I am a CS Major at Drexel University]

 Here are some ideas to get you started: